nrxus/faux/README.md

 }
 ```

-Since no expansions came before, `faux` sees an `async` function,
-which it supports. `faux` does its magic assuming this is a normal
-`async` function, and then `async-trait` does its magic to convert the
-signature to something that can work on trait `impl`s.

-If you find a procedural macro that `faux` cannot handle please submit
+If you find a proc macro that `faux` cannot handle, please open an
-an issue to see if `faux` is doing something unexpected that conflicts
+issue to see if `faux` is doing something unexpected that conflicts
 with that macro.

 ## Goal

-faux was founded on the belief that traits with single implementations
+`faux` was founded on the belief that traits with single
-are an undue burden and an unnecessary layer of abstraction.
-It aims
+implementations are an undue burden and an unnecessary layer of
-to create mocks out of user-defined structs, avoiding extra production
-code that exists solely for tests.
-In particular, faux does not rely
-on trait definitions for every mocked object, which would pollute
+abstraction.
+Thus, `faux` does not rely on trait definitions for every
+mocked object, which would pollute their function signatures with
-their function signatures with either generics or trait objects.
+either generics or trait objects. `faux` aims to create mocks out of
+user-defined structs, avoiding extra production code that exists
+solely for tests.

 ## Inspiration